Introducing the 2018 Recipient: Mark Lipsey, Vanderbilt University

 As one nominator wrote, “In sum, Mark Lipsey embodies all the best characteristics that Peter Rossi himself embodied.
 He is thoughtful, thorough, and creative and uses his gifts to explore issues of great importance, the findings for which then yield highly applicable practice and policy implications.”

 Lipsey will deliver a Super Session talk at the APPAM Fall Research Conference entitled “Roiling the Waters: Controversy Over the First Longitudinal Randomized Student of a State Pre-K Program.”
-This session will be on on Friday afternoon, November 9, at 1:30 pm.
+This session will be on on Friday afternoon, November 9, at 1:30 pm and reactions will follow from Eric A. Hanushek, Stanford University, Rebecca A. Maynard, University of Pennsylvania, and Larry L. Orr, Johns Hopkins University.
 He will then receive the award during the Presidential Address and APPAM Awards beginning at 5:00 pm.
 All conference attendees are welcome to join both Super Session and the Presidential Address, as well as the Presidential Reception at 6:30 pm.

 Professor Lipsey’s research has been supported by major federal funding agencies and foundations and recognized by awards from the University and major professional organizations.
 His published works include textbooks on program evaluation, meta-analysis, and statistical power as well as articles on applied methods and the effectiveness of school and community programs for youth.